Ottomantric/guild-tracker/README.md

    of waiting for the schedule.
    Go to the `Actions` tab -> "Update guild stats" (left sidebar) -> "Run workflow" button -> "Run workflow".
-After it finishes (a minute or so), `data/history.json` will have one entry.
+After it finishes (a minute or so), `data/snapshots/` will have one file in it and `data/manifest.json` will list it.

 5. **Visit your Pages URL.** You'll see current stats immediately.
 Weekly XP gained will show `0` until there's at least one snapshot from roughly a